Aqwerty321/ai_hackathon_judge/README.md

 - 🔍 **Modular analyzers** for video, text, and code signals.
 - 🎥 **Video pipeline** with optional Whisper transcription + sentiment analysis and caching.
+- 🧾 **Code-only friendly**: gracefully falls back to README/description text when no video is provided.
 - 📝 **Text originality & claim checks** featuring similarity search, heuristics, and AI-generated detection fallbacks.
 - 🧮 **Configurable weighting** of each modality to align with event priorities.
 - 🧪 **Stage 4 code insights** combining pylint linting, radon complexity, docstring coverage, and live pytest execution.